- New research purposes that insomnia may be one of the drivers of suicidal thoughts in individuals with depression.

 Insomnia, Depression, and the Potential Treatment

 The study group for this research has 103 participants, their age is between 18 to 65 years.
-Out of the entire study group, 30% of the individuals had an attempt at suicide.
+Out of the entire study group, 30% of the individuals had attempted suicide.
 Also, people with immediate suicide plans were not part of the research group.

 Two drugs are part of this trial: Zolpidem-CR (an anti-insomnia drug) and an open-label selective serotonin reuptake inhibitor.
 Besides the two drugs, there was also a placebo group.
 Lastly, this was an eight-week drug trial.